obsidian-moon/engine/README.md

 class LandingController extends AbstractController
 {
     /**
-     * Pass the `views` folder configuration to the abstract parent class.
+     * Required: Pass the `views` folder configuration to the abstract parent class.
      * Optional: Pass a set of default values which will be handed off to `ViewHandler` */ public function __construct()
     {
         /**
-         * Retrieve from database or declare statically...
+         * Retrieve default data from database/session or declare statically...
          */
         $optionalDefaultValues = [
             'defaultKey1' => 'defaultValue1',